Owner Portal Tenant Portal

 Landlord insurance protects your building and your liability.
 Renters insurance protects your tenant's belongings.
 You need both in place — and the second one should be written into your lease.

 As a rule of thumb, a landlord policy runs roughly 15% to 25% more than a comparable homeowners policy — reflecting the added liability and income-protection coverage.
-For many single-family rentals in the Vancouver area, that lands in the ballpark of $1,000 to $2,000 per year, though your actual premium depends on the home's value, age, location, claims history, deductible, and the coverages you add.
-Factor it into your true cost of ownership from the start — it's a routine operating expense, not an optional one, and it's tax-deductible against your rental income.
+For many single-family rentals in the Vancouver, WA area, that lands in the ballpark of $1,000 to $2,000 per year, though your actual premium depends on several factors:

 Should You Require Tenants to Carry Renters Insurance?

-Yes — and Washington lets you make it a lease requirement.
-Requiring renters insurance is one of the highest-value, lowest-cost protections a landlord can put in place:
+Yes — and Washington lets you require renters insurance from tenants as a lease term.
+It's one of the highest-value, lowest-cost protections a landlord can put in place:

 • It covers the tenant's own belongings after a fire, theft, or water loss — heading off disputes (and the temptation to blame you) when their property is damaged.